dell/karavi-metrics-powerflex/docs/GETTING_STARTED_GUIDE.md

 #### Grafana

-The [Grafana metrics dashboards](../grafana/dashboards/powerflex) require the following Grafana to be deployed in the k8s cluster.
+The [Grafana metrics dashboards](../grafana/dashboards/powerflex) require the following Grafana to be deployed in the same Kubernetes cluster as the karavi-powerflex-metrics service.
 You must also have Prometheus and the OpenTelemetry Collector deployed (see above).

 | Supported Version | Image                 | Helm Chart                                                |
 | ----------------- | --------------------- | --------------------------------------------------------- |